 3. Double complimentary colours ( Tetradic colours)

+This colour combination consists of two sets of complementary colours.
 In this combination, the complementary colours are further toned down.
 Instead of one key colour, adjacent colours are chosen from opposite sides ie four colors arranged into two complementary color pairs.
 You have to draw a rectangle through the colours of the colour wheel to get this combination.

 The colour spectrum is wider here, so it is difficult to balance if all the colours are used in similar proportions.
 You will have to find a good balance of these striking colours.

 Analogous colours are any 3 – 5 adjacent colours sharing a common colour.
 The colours have a unifying effect as they share the same colour family.
 Some Analogous colour combinations are red, orange yellow, orange; yellow, yellow green, green.